The Outer Limits (1963 TV series): Cinematography

 The program sometimes made use of techniques (lighting, camerawork, even make-up) associated with film noir or German Expressionism (see for example, "Corpus Earthling").
 Credit for this is often given to the cinematographer Conrad Hall, who later won three Academy Awards for his work in motion pictures.
 However, Hall worked only on alternate episodes of this TV series during the first two-thirds of the first season.
 The program's other cinematographers included John M. Nickolaus and Kenneth Peach.

 Special effects

 Season 1's monsters and creatures, and most props, were developed by a loose-knit group under the name Project Unlimited, whose members included Wah Chang, Gene Warren and Jim Danforth.
 Makeup effects were by Fred B. Phillips and John Chambers.

+The season 2 episode "Wolf 359" featured a "bear" consisting of a piece of latex rubber, eight wooden tongue depressors and a styrofoam ball.
+These items were attached to a mime's hands and shot against a black background.

 Characters and models

 Many of the creatures that appeared in Outer Limits episodes were sold as models and action figures in the 1990s and 2000s.
 Limited-editions model kits, to be assembled and painted by the purchaser, were issued by Dimensional Designs.
 A smaller set of out-of-the-box action figures were sold in larger quantity by Sideshow Toys.
 The former produced a model kit of The Megasoid from "The Duplicate Man", and both created a figure of Gwyllm as an evolved man from "The Sixth Finger".